google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 2. Rh- (negative), if you do not have this cell surface protein

 The easiest way is to quickly check your birth certificate since blood type is sometimes listed in birth records, Dr. Lee says.
-But if you don’t have access to that information, there are a few different ways to learn which blood type is running through your veins:
+But if you don’t have accident that information, there are a few different ways to learn which blood type is running through your veins:

-Ask your doctor for a blood type test: A simple lab test from your most important care physician can reveal your blood type, Lowe-Payne says.
-But you’ll have to purposely ask for it since it’s not part of custom exams or wellness checks.
+Ask your doctor for a blood type test: Lowe-Payne says a simple lab test from your most crucial care physician can reveal your blood type.
+But you’ll have to ask for it since it’s not part of exams or wellness checks.

-And cover providers may not cover it unless there’s a medical reason for the test, she adds.
-So patients will most likely have to pay out of the screened-off area if they request blood work exclusively to discover their blood type.
+She adds that insurance providers may not cover it unless there’s a medical for the test.
+So, patients will most likely have to pay out of the screened-off area if they request blood work exclusively to discover their blood type.

 What is the ABO Blood Type with Rh Factor?

-Each person inherits from their parents their own only one-of-its-kind mix of blood group antigens (which live on the surface of the red blood cells) and antibodies (which in the plasma are vital to the healthy function of the immune system).
-This information identifies a person’s blood type and sort.
+Each person inherits from their parents a unique mix of blood group antigens (which live on the surface of the red blood cells) and antibodies (which in the plasma are vital to the healthy function of the immune system).
+This information identifies a person’s blood person’s sort.

 There are 4 Primary Blood Groups